15 Essential Questions to Ask Before Buying Car Insurance

 6. Would a Telematics Program Save Me Money?

-Usage-based insurance (UBI) programs track your driving habits — speed, braking, mileage, time of day — and reward safe drivers with discounts of 10% to 30%.
-If you're a careful driver who doesn't drive late at night, this can be one of the biggest savings levers available to you.
+Usage-based insurance (UBI) programs track your driving habits — speed, braking, mileage, time of day — and reward safe drivers with discounts of 10% to 40%.
+If you're a careful driver who doesn't drive late at night or cover high mileage, this can be one of the biggest savings levers available to you.
+Over 21 million U.S. policyholders are now enrolled in telematics programs.

 Pincher's Pro Tip